FAIRplus/the-fair-cookbook/content/recipes/findability/wikiDataAccess.md

 :has_executable_code: nope
 :recipe_name: Gaining
 ````
-" How to access metadata in Wikidata with RDF and SPARQL"
+" How to access metadata in Wikidata with RDF and SPARQL."
 ## Main Objectives

-The main purpose of this recipe is:
+The primary purpose of this recipe is:

 > How to gain access to WikiData
 > What restrictions are in place for a WikiData account